Battle of Saipan: 11–14 June: Preparatory attacks

-On 11 June, over 200 F6F Hellcats from the Fast Carrier Task Force launched a surprise attack on Japanese airfields in Saipan and Tinian, putting approximately 130 Japanese aircraft out of operation at the cost of 11 American aircraft.
+On 11 June, over 200 F6F Hellcats from the Fast Carrier Task Force launched a surprise attack on Japanese airfields in Saipan and Tinian, putting roughly 130 Japanese aircraft out of operation at the cost of 11 American aircraft.

 The attack destroyed most of the 1st Air Fleet's land-based planes that had been deployed to defend the Marianas, and gave the Americans air superiority over Saipan.
 Planes from the task force continued their attacks until 14 June, harassing fields, bombing military targets, and burning cane fields on the southern half of Saipan.
 By the end of the week, the 1st Air Fleet had been reduced to about 100 aircraft.

 On 13 June, seven fast battleships and 11 destroyers under Vice Admiral Willis Lee began the naval bombardment of Saipan.
-Most of these battleships' crews had not been trained in shore bombardment and the ships fired from more than 5.5 miles to avoid potential minefields.
+Most of these battleships' crews had not been trained in shore bombardment, and the ships fired from more than 5.5 miles to avoid potential minefields.
 The bombardment damaged much of Garapan and Charan Kanoa, but it was relatively ineffective at destroying the island's defenses.
 The following day, seven older battleships, 11 cruisers, and 26 destroyers commanded by Rear Admiral Jesse B. Oldendorf continued the shelling.
 These crews were trained in shore bombardment, and moved closer to shore because the sea was found to be free of mines.
-This bombardment eliminated many emplaced anti-aircraft positions, but it too failed to destroy most of the beach defenses.
+This bombardment eliminated many emplaced antiaircraft positions, but it, too, failed to destroy most of the beach defenses.